TristanNguyen2311/Retail-Customer-Segmentation-with-RFM-Analysis-Python/README.md

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?
-This project uses RFM model to help Marketing Director segment each customer into appropriate segments to:
+This project uses the RFM model to help the Marketing Director segment each customer into appropriate segments to:
 ✔️ Conduct marketing campaigns to show appreciation to customers for Christmas and New Year.
 ✔️ Leverage potential customers.

 ### 👤 Who is this project for?
 ✔️ Marketing Director & Marketing Department
 ✔️ Business Analysts
 ✔️ Stakeholders